The Cyclades · Naxos

 Eastern mountains · via Filoti

-Walk the marble lanes for an hour.
-Optional: one of the small museums.
+Walk the marble lanes for an hour, with one of the small museums optional.

 Marble village